-Resource usage (total run time and peak memory) for SNPPar analyses with empirical and simulated data are shown in Figure 5.
-For the simulated datasets sorting options included simple and intermediate (as there is no missing data), whilst all three options were tested with the empirically subsampled (real) datasets.

-Variance in total run time was most strongly associated with total alignment size of the input dataset, whilst the peak memory use was most strongly associated with number of SNPs (see Supplementary Information).
-Whilst the choice of sorting algorithm for the simulated datasets had only a minor impact on total run time (intermediate being slightly quicker than simple sorting, solid lines in Figure 5A; ~11% guicker for intermediate sorting with the largest data set.
-Global L124 with a sample size of 2000), there was a major difference in the peak memory use as more SNPs were sent to ASR with simple sorting (solid lines in Figure 5B; ~49% more memory used for intermediate sorting with the largest data set).
-Memory use followed the same pattern for the empirical data (which includes missing alleles and many more homoplasic SNPs), with simple sorting (most SNPs sent to ASR) using the most memory and complex sorting (fewest SNPs sent to ASR) the least (dashed lines in Figure 5B).
-However, this comes at the expense of runtime; empirical datasets took longer to analyse than similar-sized simulated datasets, and complex sorting took ~50% longer than simple or intermediate sorting (dashed lines in Figure 5A).
-Hence, whilst the default setting of intermediate sorting was consistently the fastest (~40 minutes on the largest empirical dataset), this increase does come at a cost to peak memory use compared to the slower complex sorting (~4 GB vs ~2.5 GB on the largest empirical dataset), which may become problematic with very large datasets.
+Resource usage (total run time and peak memory) for SNPPar analyses with empirical and simulated data is shown in Fig. 5.
+For the simulated datasets, sorting options included simple and intermediate (as there is no missing data), whilst all three options were tested with the empirically subsampled (real) datasets.
+Variance in total run time was most strongly associated with total alignment size of the input dataset, whilst the peak memory use was most strongly associated with the number of SNPs (see Supplementary Information).
+Whilst the choice of sorting algorithm for the simulated datasets had only a minor impact on total run time (intermediate being slightly quicker than simple sorting, solid lines in Fig. 5a; ~11% quicker for intermediate sorting with the largest data set, Global L124, with a sample size of 2000), there was a major difference in the peak memory use as more SNPs were sent to ASR with simple sorting (solid lines in Fig. 5b; ~49% more memory used for intermediate sorting with the largest data set).
+Memory use followed the same pattern for the empirical data (which include missing alleles and many more homoplasic SNPs), with simple sorting (most SNPs sent to ASR) using the most memory and complex sorting (fewest SNPs sent to ASR) the least (dashed lines in Fig. 5b).
+However, this comes at the expense of runtime; empirical datasets took longer to analyse than similar-sized simulated datasets, and complex sorting took ~50% longer than simple or intermediate sorting (dashed lines in Fig. 5a).
+Hence, whilst the default setting of intermediate sorting was consistently the fastest (~40 min on the largest empirical dataset), this increase does come at a cost to peak memory use compared to the slower complex sorting (~4 GB vs ~2.5 GB on the largest empirical dataset), which may become problematic with very large datasets.

-Comparing the performance of SNPPar to TreeTime with regards to the ASR step, the whole alignment of a simulated data set of Global L124 with 2,000 isolates took ~22 minutes for TreeTime to analyse all ~64000 SNPs using ~24 GB peak memory; SNPPar using the default intermediate sorting sent only ~800 SNPs (1.25% of the total) to TreeTime for ASR, which took ~23 seconds with a peak memory use of ~0.4 GB of RAM.
+Comparing the performance of SNPPar to TreeTime with regard to the ASR step, the whole alignment of a simulated data set of Global L124 with 2000 isolates took \sim 22 min for TreeTime to analyse all \sim 64 000 SNPs using >24 GB of peak memory; SNPPar using the default intermediate sorting sent only \sim 800 SNPs (1.25% of the total) to TreeTime for ASR, which took \sim 23 s with a peak memory use of \sim 0.4 GB of RAM.
+Interestingly, TreeTime alone had a lower sensitivity than SNPPar in this test (n=419/430 sites correctly called as homoplasic, vs n=429/430 for SNPPar or HomoplasyFinder; see Supplementary Information), suggesting that SNPPar's sorting approach provides benefits over TreeTime analysis of the full alignment in terms of recall accuracy as well as memory use.